jdonszelmann/label/README.md

 ```

+Label also supports labels on `static` and `const` variables, and iterating over the names of labeled items.
+For more information about this, visit the [docs](https://docs.rs/label)

 ## Contributing

 Any contributions are welcome.
 Just make a pull request or issue and I will try to respond as soon as possible.